Chapter 5:

 “...great.
 Great job, Ishida!”

 I pretended not to hear.
-Needless to say, he wouldn’t be closing my laceration.
-It probably didn’t need stitches, though, so it’d be fine.
+Needless to say, he wouldn’t be healing me, nor would I ask him to.
+Dipshit.

 “Let’s just wait for Connie,” Aoko mumbled.
-Hisui had gone to sit next to her.
-She’d even made two small mushroom-seats for both of them.
+Before I’d self-isolated, I’d seen Hisui sit beside her.
+She’d even made two mushroom-chairs for both of them.
 “Thanks.
 So you have um.
 Mushroom magic?”

-Respawning, (not) leveling up, choreographed moves… I wondered if he could see stat screens.
+Respawning, (not) leveling up, choreographed moves… I wondered if we’d be able to see stat screens.
 In actual games, I often gave my character extremely high intelligence to vicariously live through them, or I’d use mages rather than physical fighters.

 The dragon girl closed her mouth.
 She’d been staring at Yukimura the whole time.
 He’d been the one to offer healing, after all, probably to brag about his newfound power.
 Good for him.

-From what I’d gathered, Yukimura found Aoko after losing Hisui.
+From what I gathered as they told Hisui the tale of what happened, Yukimura found Aoko after losing Hisui.
 Aoko, in turn, found him after losing Mrs. Hiyama (thus confirming that the poor woman had somehow traveled along with us despite not signing any contract).
-While looking for Mrs. Hiyama, they found some other guy that’d recently been summoned, who apparently knew a lot about Korova because the rabbit monster summoning him had actually told him about this place.
+While looking for Mrs. Hiyama, they found some other guy that had also been summoned and who apparently knew a lot about Korova because the rabbit monster summoning him had actually given him information about this place beforehand.

-The guy told them that ‘awakening’ was just feeling the magic, that everyone in Korova had it–everyone and everything.
-Locals were used to tapping into it, but outlanders needed a push, kind of like learning how to float in water.
-By then, Yukimura had figured out the entire thing was a hoax–so he said anyway–so he didn’t care that much until the dragon showed up.
+The guy told them that ‘awakening’ was just feeling the magic, that everyone in Korova had it—everyone and everything.
+Locals were used to using it, but outlanders needed a push, kind of like learning how to float in water.
+By then, Yukimura had figured out that the entire thing was a hoax—or so he said anyway—so he didn’t care that much until the smaller dragon showed up.

-Unlike the fake onis, who were also outlanders, the dragon was much, much stronger.
-Aoko had actually been the first to awaken, using her body as a meat shield when the dragon tried hurting the third guy she’d known for maybe an hour.
-Seemed like an Aoko thing to do, honestly.
-After she created a shield or something (Yukimura didn’t go into detail so I had to fill in the blanks) the third guy then awakened and almost tore the dragon in half with a sword of light.
+Unlike the fake onis, who were also outlanders, the smaller dragon was much, much stronger.
+Aoko was the first to awaken, using her body as a meat shield when the dragon tried hurting the other guy which she’d known for, at best, an hour.
+It seemed like an Aoko thing to do, honestly.
+After she created a shield or something (Yukimura didn’t go into detail so I had to fill in the blanks) the other guy then awakened and almost tore the dragon in half with a sword of light.

-This pissed off the dragon, who then chomped the top half of the guy’s torso off.
+This pissed off the dragon, who then chomped off the guy’s upper half.
 That was when Yukimura awakened.
 He mentioned really not wanting to die, then bam, magic.
-The dragon then explained that he got carried away because the sword slash hurt, but that it was fine and that the guy would respawn soon, and he volunteered to help outlanders get magic by pretending to be evil or something.
-Oh, and Connie was with them.
+The dragon then explained that he got carried away because the sword slash hurt, but that it was fine, that the guy would respawn soon, and that he volunteered to help outlanders get magic by pretending to be a monster.
+Oh, and Connie had been there with them.

-The dragon mentioned that Hisui and I were still on our ‘trial’, carried Aoko and Yukimura towards us, then fucked off.
+The smaller dragon mentioned that Hisui and I were still on our ‘trial’, carried Aoko and Yukimura towards us, then fucked off.
 Connie stayed behind to unkill the warrior of light.
-Aoko summoned a rainstorm, the dragon turned back into a human and started to cry, we found shelter, and then this happened.
+Aoko summoned a rainstorm, the dragon girl turned back into a human, started to cry, we found shelter, and then this happened.

-In the end, she’d been holding back the entire time.
+So, in the end, the dragon girl had been holding back the entire time.
 There had been no need to stab her.
 None.
 The dragons were probably a backup plan in case the dumb oni thing failed.
 They were… locals?
 Volunteers?
 Not ‘outlanders’.

 “I wonder how Mrs. Hiyama showed up,” Hisui said, hands behind her back.
 “She didn’t sign a contract.”